 The reality is that a 20-percent down payment is difficult to muster for most homebuyers.
 For example, the average VA loan was just over $310,000 for all of 2021 - and still climbing in 2022.
 If a borrower were to purchase a $310,000 home with a conventional loan, they would need to bring $62,000 in cash to meet the threshold for no PMI.

 Depending on your purchase price, down payment and other factors, PMI can easily run $150 to $200 per month.
 The rate for PMI typically ranges from 0.3 - 1.15 percent of the entire loan amount each year.

 Loans backed by the Federal Housing Administration (FHA) also require annual mortgage insurance, known as a mortgage insurance premium (MIP).
 Additionally, FHA loans have a one-time upfront mortgage insurance fee of 1.75% of the loan amount, which is typically rolled into the loan.

-To put this in perspective, that same $250,000 home would need a minimum 3.5 percent down payment ($8,750), an upfront MIP of $4,221 (that can be rolled into the loan or paid upfront) and $173.88 mortgage insurance premium paid each month for the life of the loan (assuming 3.5% down with a 30-year term).
+To put this in perspective, that same $310,000 home would need a minimum 3.5 percent down payment ($10,850), an upfront fee of $5,425 (paid upfront or rolled into the loan) and a $219.58 mortgage insurance premium paid each month for the life of the loan (assuming 3.5 percent down with a 30-year term).

 $0 money down is often touted as the VA loan's signature benefit, but it's important VA borrowers realize that's not the only major advantage when comparing loan options.

-According to VA estimates, veterans who secured a VA loan last year will save more than $40 billion in private mortgage costs over the life of their loans - a significant sum.
+According to VA estimates, Veterans who secured a VA loan last year will save more than $40 billion in private mortgage costs over the life of their loans - a significant sum.

 If you have any questions, leave them for us below or continue learning about the benefits of the VA loan here with our complete guide to the VA loan.